cenko/RATIR-GSFC/README.md

     - step

     - only (allows you to run particular steps if you don't want to run full reduction)

+    - nomastersky (if set does not create master sky and subtracts median of entire frame)

     - nocrclean (if set skips cosmic ray cleaning)